 To make a qualified charitable distribution from an IRA:

-• Gifts from an IRA may only be used to make an outright gift to a qualified public charity, such as Washington University.
-(In other words, qualified charitable distribution gifts from an IRA cannot be used to fund a gift annuity*, charitable remainder trust*, a donor-advised fund, or a private foundation.)
+- Gifts from an IRA may only be used to make an outright gift to a qualified public charity, such as Washington University.
+Qualified charitable distribution gifts from an IRA cannot be used to fund a donor-advised fund, or a private foundation.